As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Even such a popular gemstone as a diamond can sometimes display fluorescence.
 Water clean, transparent, absolutely colorless, and perfectly cut diamonds can emit various strength blue glow under UV light.

 Diamonds can also glow under UV light.
 Usually, diamonds emit a bluish light, or more rarely, a yellow or orange light.
 This phenomenon is usually caused by nitrogen, boron, or aluminum impurities present in the diamond’s automatic structure.
-The intensity of glow is taken into account while grading a diamond.
+The intensity of the glow is taken into account while grading a diamond.

-Fluorescent for diamonds is a very important feature.
+Fluorescence for diamonds is a very important feature.
 It can significantly decrease the price of the stone.
 Even if two similar stones (color, clarity, cut, and carat weight are equal) are in comparison, the one, which has fluorescence will lose in price (Source).

-What Rocks and Minerals Glow under Black Light?
+What Rocks and Minerals Glow Under Black Light?

 Only 10-15% of all known mineral species can glow under UV light.
 It’s a bit small percentage, but fortunately, some of those minerals are widely distributed and can be already in your collection.
 Hurry up to check your fluorites and calcites under black light (long-wave UV light).